 Local 01 & 02 prefixes are firmly established and here to stay for the foreseeable future.
 Find out more about their legislation on the Gov.uk website here.

-The most common geographic number in the UK, which is used across many different regions.
+01s are the most common geographic number in the UK, which is used across many different regions.
 Outside of London especially, this is the phone number that you are most likely to have as your landline telephone – and can help you and your business get a reach in local areas, especially in regions where business being nearby is important.

 The way many of us dial our local area code is changing across five specified UK destinations.
 On 1st October 2014 there will be the requirement for some residents of stated localities to dial their local area code when dialling from a landline or mobile.